gladisor/Reinforcement-Learning-Applied-To-Metamaterial-Design/README.md

 # Supression of Total Scattering Cross Section using Reinforcement Learning

-<p>Our aim in this research is to use reinforcement learning to design a broadband acoustic cloak through inverse design</p>
+<p>Our aim in this research is to use reinforcement learning to design a broadband acoustic cloak through inverse design.
+For more information on the project you can view our [poster](https://www.mlse2020.com/posters/engineering-7), or [video](https://www.youtube.com/watch?v=K_QukLcNlUM&feature=emb_logo) presentations.</p>

 <h3>Optimal control</h3>
 <p align="center">